James Stewart (archaeologist): Early life and career

 Stewart was born in Sydney and died at Bathurst, New South Wales and was a descendant of a line of Bathurst landed gentry.
-He spent much of his childhood in Europe attended secondary school in Australia and enrolled The Leys School in Cambridge in 1930, at the age of 17, then attended Cambridge University the following year.
+He spent much of his childhood in Europe attended secondary school in Australia and enrolled at The Leys School in Cambridge in 1930, at the age of 17, then attended Cambridge University the following year.
 His mother died in January 1932, leaving him £7000.
-He visited Bagdad, Damascus, Aleppo and Baalbeck on his way to England in 1932.
-He married Eleanor Neal in England on 1 July 1935 and the two travelled Australia for a visit.
+He visited Bagdad, Damascus, Aleppo, and Baalbeck on his way to England in 1932.
+He married Eleanor Neal in England on 1 July 1935 and the two travelled to Australia for a visit.
 James won a Wilkins Fellowship, which he used for them both to travel to the Near East with a short stay in Cyprus.
 They arrived in Istanbul in January 1936, and they spent time digging and collecting.

 War service and first marriage

 Jim volunteered to join the British army in May 1940 and requested to be posted in Cyprus.
-Prior to leaving England for a short trip to Australia with Eleanor he left £300 for the publication of his work and bequeathed his massive personal library to the Cyprus Museum.
-He reported for duty at Haifa on 30 January 1941, but was captured by the end of the year and spent out the war as a German prisoner of war and after the war.
+Before leaving England for a short trip to Australia with Eleanor he left £300 for the publication of his work and bequeathed his massive personal library to the Cyprus Museum.
+He reported for duty at Haifa on 30 January 1941, but was captured by the end of the year and spent the rest of the war as a German prisoner of war.
 After liberation by American troops he returned to England in April 1945.